We’re making pumpkin pie with chai spices!

 If you’ve been following my blog for a while, then you know I love chai.
 I’m not a purist either.
-While I love a traditional cup of chai, I’ve been known to do crazy things in order to get my chai-fix.
-Like… make chai in an instant pot or mix it with butter or reduce it into a concentrate or put it in chocolates or in cupcakes or in a smoothie (apparently?) and today… we’re chai-ing up some pumpkin pie!
+While I love a traditional cup of chai, I’ve been known to do crazy things to get my chai-fix.
+Like… make chai in an instant pot or mix it with butter or reduce it into a concentrate or put it in chocolates or cupcakes or a smoothie (apparently?) and today… we’re chai-ing up some pumpkin pie!

 We’re switching out pumpkin pie spices for chai spices!
-Some of the spices are the same (cinnamon, ginger, cloves) and some are new (cardamom, fennel).
+Some of the spices are the same (cinnamon, ginger, cloves), and some are new (cardamom, fennel).
 This chai pie will taste familiar as it’s pretty similar to the classic version, but it’ll also be fun and kinda new too.

-And since no pumpkin pie is complete without (freshly) whipped cream, we’re topping our pie with cardamom spiced cream.
-Because cardamom is the new cinnamon… in this pie, anyway.
+And since no pumpkin pie is complete without (freshly) whipped cream, we’re topping our pie with cardamom-spiced cream because cardamom is the new cinnamon… in this pie, anyway.

 You can use whatever crust you’d like with this pumpkin pie filling.
-The crust pictured here is my go-to homemade gluten-free, nut-free crust but I make pumpkin pie with store-bought pie crust all the time.
+The crust pictured here is my go-to homemade gluten-free, nut-free crust, but I make pumpkin pie with store-bought pie crust all the time.

 - homemade nut-free pie crust or store-bought crust